-»We take security very serious.« Isn't that what everybody is saying?
+»We take security very seriously.« Isn't that what everybody is saying?
 It's our business to keep your business online.
 Our clients trust us with that.
-We know what we do and we are doing hosting for over ten years now.
-Make yourself a picture, have a look at our: history, blog, tweets, past incidents or ask our customers directly.
+We know what we do and we have been doing hosting for over ten years now.
+To help paint a picture of our experience, have a look at our: history, blog, tweets, past incidents or ask our customers directly.

-fortrabbit utilizes Amazon Web Service (AWS) data centers.
-Amazon data centers have been accredited under several certificates (including ISO 27001).
-AWS stands for a high level of physical security to safeguard their data centers.
-Among others things they employ two-factor authentication for all their authorized staff members, military grade perimeter controls and security staff at all ingress points.
+fortrabbit utilizes Amazon Web Services (AWS) data centers.
+Amazon data centers are compliant with and certified under a number of security standards, including ISO 27001.
+AWS enforces a high level of physical security to safeguard their data centers.
+Among other features, they enforce two-factor authentication for all their authorized staff members, military grade perimeter controls and security staff at all points of ingress.

-As for environmental protection AWS has sophisticated fire detection and suppression equipment, fully redundant power infrastructure with integrated UPS units and high end climate control system to guarantee an optimal working environment for the hardware.
+As for environmental protection, AWS has sophisticated fire detection and suppression equipment, fully redundant power infrastructure with integrated UPS units and high-end climate control systems to guarantee an optimal working environment for the hardware.

-For a more in detail view, we refer you to the AWS Security Center.
+For a more in-depth view, we refer you to the AWS Security Center.

-On the inside, each node is build around a hardened Linux kernel, which enforces strong privilege and resource separation mechanisms on OS level.
-All operating systems and software components are kept up-to-date and by our maintenance staff and we pride ourselves in reacting fast to all Poodles, Heartbleeds, Shellshocks and Ghosts that have and will come up.
+On the inside, each Node is built around a hardened Linux kernel, which enforces strong privilege and resource separation mechanisms at an OS level.
+All operating systems and software components are kept up-to-date by our maintenance staff and we pride ourselves in reacting quickly to all Poodles, Heartbleeds, Shellshocks and Ghosts that have and will come up.

-The next tier are isolated virtual containers, which guarantee complete logical separation of Apps on fortrabbit.
-In addition, the container technology allows for hard resource capping reducing the bad neighbor effect of shared environments to a bare minimum.
+At the next tier, each node exists within isolated virtual containers, which guarantee complete logical separation of Apps on fortrabbit.
+In addition, the container technology allows for hard resource capping, which reduces the bad neighbor effect of shared environments to a bare minimum.

 On the outside, we utilize network firewalling and hardened TCP/IP stacks to mitigate resource exhaustion attempts.
 Sniffing and spoofing attacks are prevented through the underlying infrastructure.
 Our setup is flexible and we are able to isolate or boost resources quickly.